ArchiveBox/docs/Usage.md

 ```

 ## Archive URLs from a remote RSS feed or file
-ArchiveBox will download the URL to a local file in `output/sources/` attempt to autodetect the format and import any URLs found.
+ArchiveBox will download the URL to a local file in `output/sources/` and attempt to autodetect the format and import any URLs found.
 Currently, Netscape HTML, JSON, RSS, and plain text links lists are supported.

 ```bash
 ./archive https://example.com/feed.rss